 Day 3: Explore the Nearby Outdoors

 Sure, Vancouver is a fun city with lots to do.
 But part of the draw and charm of this coastal city is its proximity to mountains, trails, the ocean, and so much more.
-How you spend your day will depend on your interests and whether or not you have access to a vehicle or need to rely on public transportation, but here are a three awesome ideas:
+How you spend your final of 3 days in Vancouver will depend on your interests and whether or not you have access to a vehicle or need to rely on public transportation, but here are a three awesome ideas:

 Capilano Suspension Bridge Park and Grouse Mountain

 Both these places are two of Vancouver’s biggest attractions.
 They are relatively close to town, and great for anyone travelling with children.
 They are also quite close to each other, making it easy to combine to two in a single day trip.